Video Call Sheet Generator

 - Pre-call

-- An earlier report time for a person or department that must prepare before the main crew call or first setup.
+- An earlier report time for a person or department that needs preparation before the main crew call or first scheduled segment.

 - Company move

-- A shift to another location or working area that usually needs travel, reset, gear, and access planning.
+- A shift to another location or working area that usually needs travel, load-out, reset, access, and communication time.

 - Wrap

-- The end of the scheduled work plus pack-down, media, release, and departure handoff time.
+- The end of scheduled work plus pack-down, media, release, gear, cleanup, and departure handoff time.